Geek-Boy-Aditya/Coursera_Machine_Learning_By_Andrew_Ng/README.md

 Gradient Descent basically just does what we were doing by hand — change the theta values, or parameters, bit by bit, until we hopefully arrived a minimum.

 We start by initializing theta0 and theta1 to any two values, say 0 for both, and go from there.
-Formally, the algorithm is as follows:-
+Formally, the algorithm is as follows:

 ![](/images/GD2.png)